Every major player in your health system gets a direct line to the industry’s most-needed insights and

 the support to take action.
 Learn about our research platform.

 A strategic focus on talent is critical to success.
 Learn how we can help you make the right investments.

 Attract and retain the patients you aspire to serve by offering the care network, access, and experience they need.
-See a list of our capabilities below or visit Optum's website for more information about our comprehensive approach to health care operations.
+See a list of our capabilities below or visit the Optum website for more information about our comprehensive approach to health care operations.

 Improve quality and outcomes and lower costs by eliminating unwarranted deviation from the best standard of care.
-See a list of our capabilities below or visit Optum's website for more information about our comprehensive approach to data and analytics.
+See a list of our capabilities below or visit the Optum website for more information about our comprehensive approach to data and analytics.

 Sustain the financial stability to serve your community by making sure you’re paid efficiently for services rendered.
-See a list of our capabilities below or visit Optum's website for more information about our comprehensive approach to revenue cycle management.
+See a list of our capabilities below or visit the Optum website for more information about our comprehensive approach to revenue cycle management.

 Make sure every level of your organization understands best practice performance and has the tools

 and support to get there.
 Learn about our research platform.